intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

 Another significant part of the design is how specialization constants support is emulated: as briefly mentioned before, the general approach is to transform specialization constants into kernel arguments.
-In fact all specialization constants used within a program a bundler together and stored into a single buffer, which is passed as implicit kernel argument.
+In fact all specialization constants used within a program are bundled together and stored into a single buffer, which is passed as implicit kernel argument.
 The layout of that buffer is well-defined and known to both the compiler and the runtime, so when user sets the value of a specialization constant, that value is being copied into